Diabetes medication

-Drugs used in diabetes treat diabetes mellitus by altering the glucose level in the blood.
-With the exceptions of insulin, most GLP receptor agonists (liraglutide, exenatide, and others), and pramlintide, all are administered orally and are thus also called oral hypoglycemic agents or oral antihyperglycemic agents.
-There are different classes of anti-diabetic drugs, and their selection depends on the nature of the diabetes, age and situation of the person, as well as other factors.
+Drugs used in diabetes treat types of diabetes mellitus by decreasing glucose levels in the blood.
+Most GLP-1 receptor agonists (liraglutide, exenatide, semaglutide, tirzepatide pramlintide and others) are administered by injection.
+Other anti-diabetes medications (including semaglutide as Rybelsus) are administered orally and are thus called oral hypoglycemic agents or oral antihyperglycemic agents.
+There are different classes of hypoglycemic drugs, and selection of the appropriate agent depends on the nature of diabetes, age, and situation of the person, as well as other patient factors.